-It is now four years plus
+Amazingly it is now seven years plus

 since this article on preparing a Honda CBR125 for competing in the

-Bucket Racings associations Commuterlite class was first written.
+Bucket Racings associations Commuterlite class first appeared.

 Since then the class has grown dramatically with young and old trying their hand in